WHY LOCAL BUSINESSES SHOULD OPPOSE THE WEYMOUTH COMPRESSOR STATION

 Fossil fuel industry leaders have criticized efforts to block the Weymouth compressor, citing it as necessary to decrease regional electricity prices.
 Contrary to this claim, data released by ISO New England notes that in 2016 New England saw the lowest wholesale electricity prices in the regional market’s history.
 This underscores the fact that new natural gas capacity is not needed to provide affordable energy in the region.

-Increasing investment in renewable energy is already boosting the local economy and is a better option to expanding the outdated infrastructure needed for dirty fuel alternatives.
-Massachusetts, sitting at the end of the pipeline, imports all of it’s natural gas, sending billions of dollars out of state each year for energy.
+Increasing investment in renewable energy is already boosting the local economy and is a better option for expanding the outdated infrastructure needed for dirty fuel alternatives.
+Massachusetts, sitting at the end of the pipeline, imports all of its natural gas, sending billions of dollars out of state each year for energy.
 Investing in local clean energy would help to reduce our reliance on these costly imports, allowing businesses and consumers to reinvest the savings back into the local economy.

 Putting a price on carbon, as well as supporting renewable energy policies, has some key advantages.
 First, the policies would stabilize energy costs by diversifying state energy sources, helping to delink electricity prices from the volatile natural gas market.
 Second, they would promote local economic growth by increasing the number of green jobs in Massachusetts.
 Finally, clean energy would be a healthier alternative to natural gas, which contributes to localized air pollution as well as global climate change.

 Let’s call on lawmakers to continue the progress already made in the renewable energy sector by putting a price on carbon, increasing the Renewable Portfolio Standards (RPS), and raising the net metering caps.
-Alternatives to dangerous and unnecessary natural gas infrastructure do exist, and have the power to boost the Massachusetts economy, create jobs, and help local small businesses.
+Alternatives to dangerous and unnecessary natural gas infrastructure do exist and have the power to boost the Massachusetts economy, create jobs, and help local small businesses.